Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers vs. Pacers Prediction & Picks: Line, Spread, Over/Under - November 3

-Central Division foes meet when the Cleveland Cavaliers (2-3) visit the Indiana Pacers (2-2) at Gainbridge Fieldhouse, beginning at 7:00 PM ET on Friday, November 3, 2023.
-The Pacers are 2.5-point underdogs in the game, the second matchup between the squads this season.
+The Cleveland Cavaliers (2-3) hit the road in Central Division action against the Indiana Pacers (2-2) on Friday, November 3, 2023 at 7:00 PM ET.
+The Cavaliers are 3.5-point favorites in the game, the second matchup between the teams this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!